TUT888/TUT888/README.md

 </div>

 <h3>About me</h3>
 <p>Hello!
-I'm currently a Master's student at Deakin University, enhancing my skills and knowledge in software development.</p>
+I'm currently a Master's student at Deakin University, passionate about software development and continuously enhancing my skills and knowledge in the field.</p>

-- :dart: Aspiring **software developer** with a passion for creating innovative solutions.
+- :dart: Aspiring **full-stack software developer** with a passion for creating innovative solutions.
-- :seedling: Currently focused on **backend development** and mastering modern **software engineering practices**.
+- :seedling: Currently learning **backend development**, enhancing expertise in **JavaScript**, and refining skills in modern **software engineering practices**.
 - :computer: Gained hands-on experience in **Artificial Intelligence and Machine Learning** during my Bachelor's degree and through an AI Engineer internship at TMA Solutions (Vietnam).

 <h3>Languages and tools</h3>